 The education loan industry also is highly regulated.
-The U.S. Department of Education (USDE) is the federal government department that is the primary regulator.
+The USDE is the federal government department that is the primary regulator.
 In addition, USDE competes directly with us through its William D. Ford Direct Student Loan Program.
 The effect of this competition is to reduce the annual volume of student loan originations that are available to the FFEL Program market.

 Our Fiscal Year is from July 1 of each year through June 30 of the next year.
 We receive no appropriated funds from the State of Oklahoma for our operating expenses.
 All expenses are paid from revenues derived from the administration of our various education loan programs.
+At June 30, 2006, our total assets were approximately \$1,016,165,000.